mostafamdy/smartHome/README.md

 # iot1

-description: This app allows you to control electrical devices and lights in  home by your smart phone
+Description: This application allows you to control electrical appliances and lights in your home through your smartphone

 video link: https://www.youtube.com/watch?v=Faypvav0_Xk&t=37s

-skills used: flutter, Arduino, firebase Realtime database
+skills used: flutter , Arduino, firebase Realtime database